pluralsight/guides/draft/ruby-ruby-on-rails/react-vs-angular-2-integration-with-rails/article.md

 ```javascript
  rails generate react:component Item  --es6
 ```
 The generator will create an component in <code>app/assets/javascripts/components</code> in EcmaScript 6 syntax.
-Let's see what we have:
+Open the file and put the following code snippet:

 ```javascript